TACOS: Topology-Aware Collective Algorithm Synthesizer for Distributed Machine Learning: Related Work

-The concept of a time-expanded network is being leveraged in various fields that required communication or flow-based optimization.
-Such examples include vehicles traffic management~\cite{tenUse1}, logistics~\cite{tenUse2}, traffic signal optimizations~\cite{tenUse3}.
-However, to the best of our knowledge, this work is the first trial to bring TEN to the field of distributed deep learning and collective communication with adequate discretization and optimization approaches.
+TEN is being leveraged in various fields that require communication or flow-based optimization.
+Notable examples include vehicle traffic management~\cite{tenUse1}, logistics~\cite{tenUse2}, and traffic signal optimization~\cite{tenUse3}.
+However, to the best of our knowledge, this work is the first attempt to bring TEN to distributed ML and collective communication with adequate optimization approaches.

-Domain-specific languages to represent collective communication algorithms have been proposed~\cite{gc3, coconet}.
-However, they don't aim for automated collective algorithm generation and require human-designed algorithms.

-Automated collective synthesis approaches are also being explored.
-SCCL~\cite{sccl} runs synthesis based on SMT.
-However, its search result is restricted only to the $k$-synchronous algorithm.
-TACCL~\cite{taccl} also searches for topology-aware collectives based on ILP modeling.
-However, it ignores the network congestion aspect during pathfinding thus yielding sub-optimal results.
-Also, they are purely based on SMT and ILP modeling, which are known to be NP-hard problems to solve.
-Therefore, SCCL and TACCL were evaluated over up to 8 and 80 GPUs, respectively.

-Optimizing the topology for a target collective algorithm~\cite{arTopologyOpt, topologyCodesign} or topology-collective co-optimization~\cite{multitree, topoOpt} are active areas of research.
-As \framework\ can run synthesis on arbitrary topologies, these efforts are orthogonal to this work.
-Topology-collective co-optimization could be possible future extensions to this framework.